 - Lead by example – help your employees whenever you can and participate in various charitable activities.

-- Allow employees to volunteer in the causes they care about.
+- Allow employees to volunteer in the causes they about.

-- Set up a monthly soup kitchen at your local homeless shelter.
+- Set up a monthly soup kitchen at your homeless shelter.

-Volunteering regularly can help establish a company culture based on cooperation and mutual respect.
+Volunteering regularly can help establish a culture based on cooperation and mutual respect.

 66. Encourage Donating to Charities